updated - October 18, 2019 Friday EDT

 Prior to opening your franchise business, you'll want to do some research on the community where you plan to be set up.
 It might be wise to look around the area to see if this sort of business will thrive in the area that you've chosen, and if it matches the economy and spending habits of local residents.
 Check out your competition too, determining whether there might be someone else out there that could prevent your franchise from taking off the way you hope.

-Above everything, prepare to spend a lot of money on marketing your business franchise.
+Above everything, prepare to spend a lot of money on marketing your business franchise, but keep spending in check with regular spend analysis.
 Especially if you are a lesser known brand, you'll want to do everything in your power to get your name out there, letting potential customers know that you exist.
 This is true for both Internet and brick-and-mortar stores.

 TOP 10 FRANCHISES OF 2019